kruize/autotune/design/AutoScalingModeAPI.md

-# Update Mode APIs
+# Auto Scaling Mode APIs

-This document will help you quickly get started with the auto-update feature enabled by integrating Kruize with Kubernetes' Vertical Pod Autoscaler (VPA) and Instaslice.
+This document will help you quickly get started with the autoscaling feature enabled by integrating Kruize with Kubernetes' Vertical Pod Autoscaler (VPA) and Instaslice.

 By leveraging Kruize APIs, you can streamline resource optimization